Uniforms of the New Zealand Army: Vietnam War

-New Zealand artillery men and infantry travelling on APCs, trucks, or jeeps often wore the standard U.S M1 steel helmet sometimes with World War II-era netting, and later with U.S-issue "Vine Leaf" helmet covers.
+For their safety, New Zealand artillery men; and infantry travelling in APCs, trucks, or jeeps were required to wear their issue M1 steel helmet, sometimes with World War II-era netting, and later with U.S-issue "Vine Leaf" helmet covers.
 The M1 helmet had become standard issue around 1960, replacing the World War II "Brodie" helmet.
 Flak jackets were also worn.

-Although Australians were forbidden by 1 ATF Command, some local acquisition of U.S jungle fatigues and other equipment from the U.S quartermaster by New Zealanders also occurred.
+Although Australians were forbidden by 1 ATF Command, New Zealand soldiers often acquired U.S jungle fatigues and other equipment from the U.S quartermaster, although unofficially.
 The American uniforms were more suited for carrying maps and other documents and items and were thus popular with RNZIR platoon leaders, mortar crew, and artillery men.

-Members of the NZ SAS officially wore American jungle fatigues in ERDL camouflage pattern as standard issue during the Vietnam War period and through the 1970s thereafter.
-Some local acquisition of South Vietnamese Tigerstripe camouflage pattern uniforms occurred also but this was very rare and never official.
+Members of the New Zealand Special Air Service officially wore American jungle fatigues in ERDL camouflage pattern as standard issue during the Vietnam War period and through the 1970s thereafter.

+Some local acquisition of South Vietnamese Tigerstripe camouflage pattern uniforms occurred by New Zealanders also but this was very rare and never official.

-Australian and New Zealand troops wore the British jungle hat until 1968 after which local versions were produced.
-The New Zealand-made boonie hat was slightly different to the Australian one in that it had press studs so the brim could be folded up.
+Australian and New Zealand troops initially wore the British Boonie hats that they used in Malaya and Borneo until 1968, after which local versions were produced.
+The New Zealand-made "J Hat" was slightly different to the Australian "giggle hat" in that it had press studs so the brim could be folded up.

 The two New Zealand Army training teams, 1NZATTV serving in 1971 and 2NZATTV serving in 1972, additionally wore name tags above their right shirt pocket and "NZ ARMY" above their left pockets in the same convention as the U.S Army.

 1970s - 1990s

-While New Zealand Army dress has historically shared similarities with British and Australian uniforms, the high crowned "lemon squeezer" campaign hat remains the most identifiable New Zealand distinction.
-Having been in abeyance since the 1950s, the "lemon squeezer" was reintroduced for ceremonial wear in 1977.

 Jungle Greens continued to be worn as field wear during the 1970s until British Disruptive Pattern Material (DPM) was adopted in 1980 as the camouflage pattern for clothing.

+Having been in abeyance since the 1950s, the distinctive "lemon squeezer" was reintroduced for ceremonial wear in 1977.

 The new camouflage uniforms were in the British 1968 Pattern, fully replacing the JGs.
 The original DPM colours were further modified several times to better suit New Zealand conditions.
 This evolved pattern is now officially referred to as New Zealand disruptive pattern material (NZDPM.)